mcpjungle/MCPJungle/DEVELOPMENT.md

 1. **Build failures**: Ensure you have the correct Go version and dependencies
 2. **Database connection issues**: Check if PostgreSQL/SQLite is running and accessible
 3. **MCP server registration failures**: Verify the MCP server is running and accessible
+4. **Docker filesystem access issues**: Ensure the host filesystem is properly mounted at `/host`

 ### Getting Help

 - Check existing [issues](https://github.com/mcpjungle/MCPJungle/issues)
 - Join our [Discord community](https://discord.gg/CapV4Z3krk)
 - Open a Discussion for questions and proposals

+## Contributing Guidelines

+For detailed contribution guidelines, see [CONTRIBUTION.md](./CONTRIBUTION.md).

 ---